diyaindoliya/diyaindoliya.github.io/index.md

 # [hello there!](https://www.youtube.com/watch?v=rEq1Z0bjdwc)
-I am a second year undergraduate student at MIT (2024).
-My major is Mechanical Engineering with a focus in Learning Machines and Physical Systems, and I'm also minoring in astronomy.
-Currently an undergraduate researcher (UROP) with the [Improbable AI Group](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL.
+I am a second year undergraduate student at MIT (class of 2024).
+My major is Mechanical Engineering with a focus in Learning Machines and Physical Systems, and I'm also minoring in math.
+Currently an undergraduate researcher (UROP) under Pulkit Agrawal with the [Improbable AI Group](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL.

 ### research interests
 - robust autonomy
 - robotic manipulation and motion planning
 - loss of function robotics
+- mechanical design
 - deep learning
 - space systems